Cerno-b/mtg-turing-machine/README.md

     tape = turing_machine.get_stripped_tape(decode_binarized=True)
 ```

-If you manage to build a tiny representation that you think you can set up with real cards, you can print the MTG-TM like so: `mtg_utm.print()`.
-The result will show you all the cards both players need (again for forcing this setup check out [Kyle's video](https://www.youtube.com/watch?v=pdmODVYPDLA)).
+In case you manage to build a tiny program that you think you can set up with real cards, you may want to print the MTG-TM setup by calling  `mtg_utm.print()`.
+The result will show you all the cards both players have in play (again check out [Kyle's video](https://www.youtube.com/watch?v=pdmODVYPDLA) on forcing the initial setup).

-During the setup, some cards need to be edited by cards like [Glamerdye](https://gatherer.wizards.com/pages/card/details.aspx?multiverseid=153439).
+During the setup phase, some cards were edited by cards like [Glamerdye](https://gatherer.wizards.com/pages/card/details.aspx?multiverseid=153439).
 The changes are printed in square brackets, so don't be surprised that the cards have a different text than you're used to.
+Also, the cards' color differ from their official versions because a lot of cards have been given all colors except blue.
+I generally found that the Churchill et al. really went out of their way to make the machine airtight in terms of M:TG rules, so whenever you see a loophole, it's likely that I omitted some information to conserve space.
+If you see any rule problems, please open a ticket, we can discuss it there.

-The tape is represented by tokens and will be printed using only the first letter of their creature types to conserve space (A = Aetherborn, B = Basilisk, etc).
-Also, the order of the tape will be defined by the tokens' power and toughness, where the tokens immediately left of the Turing head have 3/3 and increase by 1/1 as we move away from the head in both directions.
+The Turing tape is represented by tokens and will be printed using only the first letter of the corresponding creature type (A = Aetherborn, B = Basilisk, etc) to conserve space.
+Also, the order of the tape will be defined by the tokens' power and toughness, where the tokens immediately left of the Turing head have 3/3 and increase by 1/1 as we move away from the head to the left and right.
 Again, to conserve space, this information will be omitted, instead the tokens will be printed in their correct order, with the head position marked by square brackets.
-A possible output looks like this:
+A possible starting setup may look like this:

 ```
 Player: Bob